Why Do We Self-Sabotage?

 So why do we do this to ourselves?
 Here are six big reasons.

-1. Self-Worth — You feel undeserving of success or happiness.
+You feel undeserving of success or happiness.
 In an ironic twist, some of the most driven people strive to work hard and aim high, because they feel they need to make up for a self-imposed sense of inadequacy.
-But when the fruits of their labor lead to good things — whether it be a material benefit or increase in status or power — they make the situation worse for themselves.
+But when the fruits of their labor lead to good things—whether it be a material benefit or an increase in status or power—they make the situation worse for themselves.
 Why is that?

-3. Perceived Fraudulence — As the bar continues to rise — you’re promoted to a new position, you obtain higher levels of education — you feel you only have further to fall when you inevitably come crashing down.
+As the bar continues to rise—you’re promoted to a new position, or you obtain higher levels of education—you feel you only have further to fall when you (inevitably) come crashing down.
 If you call attention to your triumphs, it’s more likely you’ll be called out as a fake.
 This is otherwise known as good ol’ impostor syndrome.

 How does this manifest?
 You may do the bare minimum and hope it goes unnoticed.
-Or you may push hard and go big, but worry you’ll be revealed at any moment.
-Either way, feeling like a fraud easily leads you towards procrastination and diversion — if you’re faced with a task that makes you feel like a phony, it’s a lot more tempting to refresh Instagram again, research frying pans, or realize there’s no time like the present to immediately start a DIY spice rack project.
+Or you may push hard and go big, but worry constantly that you’ll be revealed at any moment.
+Either way, feeling like a fraud easily leads you towards procrastination and diversion—if you’re faced with a task that makes you feel like a phony, it’s a lot more tempting to refresh Instagram again, research frying pans, or realize there’s no time like the present to immediately start a DIY spice rack project.

 So how can you stop sawing off the tree limb you’re sitting on?
 Look at the proverbial root.
 However your self-sabotage materializes, beat it at the root: fear of failure.

-A version of this piece originally appeared on Quick and Dirty Tips titled 6 Reasons Why We Self-Sabotage.
+A version of this piece originally appeared on Quick and Dirty Tips as 6 Reasons Why We Self-Sabotage.